DaniellC123/aerospatial/README.md

 # aerospatial
-Poriject aimed to predict whether Falcon 09 will be able to land
+Project aimed to predict whether Falcon 09 would be able to land